 Ski through cedar forests at this scenic Myoko resort

-Myoko Suginohara Ski Resort is home to Japan's longest ski run, at 8,500 meters in length
+Myoko Suginohara Ski Resort is home to one of Japan's longest ski runs, at 8,500 meters in length

 How to Get There

 Suginohara is well served by shuttle buses from Joetsumyoko Station and highway buses from big cities such as Tokyo.

 By train and bus: Take the Shinkansen from Tokyo Station to Nagano SStation, and then take a local bus from Myoko Kogen Station on the Shinano Railway's Kita Shinano Line (there are 2 buses a day).

 By car: take the Joshinetsu Expressway and exit at Myoko Kogen Interchange.
 Myoko Suginohara Ski Resort is a short drive from there.

 A total of 5 lifts and 17 trails cover Suginohara's vertical drop of 1,124 meters.
 Among these trails, most are catered for beginner and intermediate skiers and snowboarders.
 You will need some stamina and endurance to ski the longest run (8,500 meters) in one go with no rest.

 From the top of the resort and for much of the way down the mountain, you have fantastic views of the Myoko area.
 On a clear weather day, you can even make out Mt.
 Fuji in the far distance.

 Please check the official site for the latest information.

 * The information on this page may be subject to change due to COVID-19.